MyTooliT/ICOcrt_Installation/ICOcrt_Installation_en.md

 - the Sensory Tool Holder (STH), which features the acceleration sensor, a transceiver and a battery
 - the Stationary Transceiver Unit (STU), which is located inside the machine room
 - the Signal Processing Unit (SPU), which is connected to the STU via cable and must be located outside the machine room
-- the Charging Cradle (CC), which is used for charging the battery of the STH

 ![icocrtl](assets/icocrtl.png)